user profile avatar

 Bio

-Hi, my name is Lisa, and I'm a rising college freshman with an interest in neuroscience.
+Hi, my name is Lisa, and I'm currently studying Neuroscience and Literary Arts at Brown University.
+I'm extremely proud to be a first-generation student at such an elite institution!
 I hold a firm passion and drive for healing others, whether through research, patient care, or advocacy.
-My life has been trials and trials of hardship, but I've learned how to ride the waves of change as I glide towards my goals.
-As an incoming freshman at Brown University, I'm so excited to continue my education and use my experience to give back to my communities!
+My life has been a series of trials and hardships, but I've learned to ride the waves of change as I glide towards my goals.
+As a rising sophomore at Brown University, I'm so excited to continue my education and use my experience to give back to my communities!
 I'm passionate about advocating for underrepresented communities due to my own background growing up without a strong Vietnamese community.
 As I continue on my journey into life, I know my values will continue to guide me into new waves of change and foreign paths of self-discovery.
 I’ve always held a deep desire to make a difference and plan to do so by deepening my understanding of the brain’s complex codes and translating its unique language.
 I’m drawn to neuroscience not only due to its delicate intricacies but also to its potential to help patients with neurological diseases and improve their quality of life.
 Just as my parents provided me with opportunities to shape my future, I want to contribute to a world where everyone is capable of living to their fullest.
 There is little in life that parallels the vast and uncharted frontiers of the brain, something so fascinating and wondrous that there is still so much left to discover.

 Education